MIHIRAJA-KURUPPU/workout-management-app-helm/README.md

 # Setting Up Minikube with PostgreSQL and Web Application Using Helm

 This guide provides instructions for setting up a Kubernetes cluster using Minikube, deploying PostgreSQL with persistent storage, and workout management web application using Helm which is a package manager for Kubernetes.
+This repository contains the Helm chart for deploying the `workout-app` in a Kubernetes environment.
+It includes the necessary templates for Kubernetes resources like Deployment, StatefulSet, Service, PVC, Secrets, and more.

 ---